mukulhase/WebWhatsapp-Wrapper/README.md

 # [WIP] WhatsAPI (Based on web.whatsapp)

-Requires installation of [Gecko Driver](https://github.com/mozilla/geckodriver), if using firefox.

-##Usage:
+## Installation

+use `pip install -r requirements.txt' to install the required packages.
+You will need to install [Gecko Driver](https://github.com/mozilla/geckodriver) separately, if using firefox, which is the default.

+## Usage:
 - Import library

 ` from webwhatsapp import WhatsAPIDriver `